 Back up any information or advice you get with plenty of research, and have another conversation with your vet before you decide to try any home remedies or over-the-counter medications.

-3. Talk To Your Pet-Owning Family And Friends
+3. Talk To Your Pet-Loving Family & Friends

 Talking about what’s wrong with a cat isn’t as fun as telling anecdotes about the shenanigans they get up to, but you’ll be surprised how useful it can be to ask your pet-centric family and friends if they know anyone whose feline has ever received a similar diagnosis.